| Read Time: 5 minutes

 Immediate diminished value applies only if you have not made repairs to your vehicle.
 Finally, repair-related diminished value refers to your vehicle’s loss in value because of faulty repairs, less reliable replacement parts, and any damage that has yet to be repaired.

-You can file diminished value claims in Texas fairly easily.
+You can file a Texas diminished value claim fairly easily.
 The process is similar to filing any other sort of insurance claim.
 To do so, you will need to gather evidence to demonstrate your vehicle’s diminished value.
 There are a couple ways to do this.

 Doing both will help to bolster your claim’s chances of success.
 First, you can look up your car’s Kelly Blue Book value before and after the accident.
 Second, you could go to a used car dealer for a valuation.